Michael Cook (historian)

-Michael Allan Cook FBA (born in 1940) is a British historian and scholar of Islamic history.
+Michael Allan Cook FBA (born 1940) is a British historian and scholar of Islamic history.
 Cook is the general editor of The New Cambridge History of Islam.

 Biography

-Michael Cook developed an early interest in Turkey and Ottoman history and studied history and oriental studies at King's College, Cambridge 1959-1963 and did postgraduate studies at the School of Oriental and African Studies (SOAS) of the University of London 1963–1966.
-He was lecturer in Economic History with reference to the Middle East at SOAS 1966-1984 and reader in the History of the Near and Middle East 1984–1986.
+Michael Cook developed an early interest in Turkey and Ottoman history and studied history and oriental studies at King's College, Cambridge (1959–63) and did postgraduate studies at the School of Oriental and African Studies (SOAS) of the University of London (1963–66).
+He was lecturer in Economic History with reference to the Middle East at SOAS (1966–84) and reader in the History of the Near and Middle East (1984–86).
 In 1986, he was appointed Cleveland E. Dodge Professor of Near Eastern Studies at Princeton University.
 Since 2007, he has been Class of 1943 University Professor of Near Eastern Studies.
 He was a Guggenheim Fellow in Spring 1990.